uwsampl/dtr-prototype/README.md

 All one-time setup is collected in `setup.sh`.
 Once all the setup is complete, a configuration of the prototype can be run by calling `./dashboard/dashboard/run_dashboard.sh ./dtr_home ./dtr_eval/dtr_experiments`

-*Important*: Please ensure to set the environment variable `export CUDA_LAUNCH_BLOCKING=1` to put PyTorch into blocking mode before running timing trials.
+*Important*: Please ensure the configuration variable `sync_gpu` is set to `true` to put PyTorch into blocking mode before running timing trials.
 This is required to ensure the correctness of DTR's profiling timings.

 You can change the configuration of the prototype by substituting `dtr_home/config/experiments/pareto_curve/config.json` with one of the configuration files in `dtr_configs`.
 See below for how to post a summary to Slack (most convenient).
 Any visualizations produced will be found in `dtr_home/results/experiments/graph` and data files (like those in `data_files`) will be in `dtr_home/results/experiments/data`.
 If logging is enabled in the configuration (`"save_logs"`), logs will be deposited in `~/dtr_logs` (configurable under `"log_dest"`).

-To reproduce the graph in Figure 5 without having to rerun the eval, you can run `./dtr_code/graphing_util/visualize_pareto_curve.py dtr_configs/full-run-config.json data_files/data_full`.
+To reproduce the graph in Figure 5 without having to rerun the eval, you can run `./dtr_code/graphing_util/visualize_pareto_curve.py dtr_configs/full-run-config.json data_files/data-full.json`.

 ### Commands and Reading Results